 An introduction to microbiology for students in Human Physiology, Nursing, or other allied health professions who will not be majoring in Biology.
 The course includes basic cellular chemistry and genetics, as well as a survey of topics of clinical importance.
 Fall and Spring.
-Restrictions:

-May not be enrolled in one of the following Major(s):
+May not be enrolled in one of the following Fields of Study: Biology

-Pre-requisite(s): (BIOL 105, minimum grade: C- or TRAN GBIO, minimum grade: T) and (CHEM 101, minimum grade: C- or TRAN GCHM, minimum grade: T)
+Pre-requisites: (BIOL 105 minimum grade: C- or TRAN GBIO) and (CHEM 101 minimum grade:

+C- or TRAN GCHM)